gkothar1/marss-riscv-docs/source/sections/incore-microarch.rst

 Execute
 -----------------------------
 Execution unit consists of Int-ALU, Int-MUL, Int-DIV, FPU-ALU and FPU-FMA.
-All the execution units can be configured to run in a pipelined fashion, wherein the latency (in CPU cycles) of each pipelined stage for an execution unit can be configured separately.
+All the execution units can be configured to run in a pipelined fashion, where the latency (in CPU cycles) of each pipelined stage for an execution unit can be configured separately.
 All the execution units have dedicated data forwarding bus.
 Last stage for an execution unit puts data on the forwarding bus on which data **remains valid exactly for one cycle**.

 .. note::
    Integer ALU performs memory address calculation for loads, stores, atomic instructions, branch target calculation and branch condition evaluation.